 There are multiple solutions to this:

-• This PR takes a middle ground, counting many function calls / branches / loops, with weights that were determined through benchmarking on a reference system (Zen 4 based).
+This PR takes a middle ground, counting many function calls / branches / loops, with weights that were determined through benchmarking on an average on a number of systems.

 The following sections might be updated with supplementary metadata relevant to reviewers and maintainers.